Rescue Mode¶

 fsck.ext4 -f -y /dev/sda1

-You may need other packages, like zfs
+You might need other packages, like zfs

 if you are formatting a partition with a filesystem other than ext4